artnoage/Podcast/README.md

 5. **WeightClippingAgent**: Cleans and refines the optimized system prompts to ensure they remain abstract, topic-agnostic, and relevant to their specific roles.

-6. **Prompt Improvement**: The `prompt_improving.py` script optimizes the prompts for each agent based on feedback and performance, and then uses the WeightClippingAgent to clean the optimized prompts.
+6. **Prompt Improvement**: The `textGDwithWeightClipping.py` script optimizes the prompts for each agent based on feedback and performance, using TextGrad for optimization and the WeightClippingAgent to clean the optimized prompts.

 7. **Flexible Model Selection**: The system allows specifying different models for each agent in the podcast creation process.

 8. **Evaluation System**: An evaluation script (`evaluation.py`) compares podcast scripts generated using different prompts to assess their quality and track improvements over time.

+9. **Web Interface**: A React-based frontend and FastAPI backend allow for user-friendly interaction with the system through a web browser.

 ## Key Files

 - `simulation.py`: The entry point of the simulation process, orchestrating the entire self-improvement workflow.
-- `create_podcast.py`: Contains functions for creating podcasts, saving podcast states, and adding feedback.
+- `utils.py`: Contains utility functions for creating podcasts, saving podcast states, adding feedback, and PDF processing.
 - `agents_and_workflows.py`: Contains the implementation of the PodcastCreationWorkflow, PersonalityCreatorAgent, FeedbackAgent, and WeightClippingAgent.
 - `prompts/`: Directory containing prompt templates for each agent, including files for personality creation, weight clipping, and evaluation.
-- `textGDwithWeightClipping.py`: Script for optimizing agent prompts and applying weight clipping.
+- `textGDwithWeightClipping.py`: Script for optimizing agent prompts and applying weight clipping using TextGrad.
 - `evaluation.py`: Script for evaluating and comparing podcast scripts generated with different prompts.
 - `paudio.py`: Script for generating actual podcast audio using a specific prompt generation, separate from the self-improvement process.
 - `backend/fast_api_app.py`: FastAPI backend application for handling API requests from the frontend.
+- `creator-front-end/`: React-based frontend application for the web interface.

 ## Project Structure